munificent/game-programming-patterns/book/observer.markdown

 ## How it Works

-If you don't already know how to implement the pattern, you could probably guess just from the above description, but to keep things easy on you, I'll walk through it quickly.
+If you don't already know how to implement the pattern, you could probably guess just from the previous description, but to keep things easy on you, I'll walk through it quickly.

 ### The observer